Social Action and Justice

 Lakshore Unitarian Universalist Congregation is spiritual community which, through social action, tries to put into practice the second of our faith’s Seven Principles, Justice, equity and compassion in human relations.

-- Food Bank collection: West Island Assistance Fund – Roxboro
+- Food Bank collection: West Island Assistance Fund in Roxboro.

-- Raising funds and advocating for Child Haven.
-Our most recent Child Haven Dinner (our 20th) was held on 4 November 2017.
+- Raising funds and advocating for Child Haven International, a charity aiding women and children in South Asia.
+Our most recent Child Haven Dinner (our 22nd) was held on 4 November 2017.

 - Knitting Squares: decorative blankets for veterans; sleeping mats for Suitcases for Africa (SFA)